 - Run a search term report on broad-matched keywords in your account.
 You’ll probably be shocked.

-- Use the AdWords keyword tool and make sure to uncheck the “Only show ideas closely related to my search terms” box.
+- Use the Google Ads keyword tool and make sure to uncheck the “Only show ideas closely related to my search terms” box.

 - Run a keyword-to-search query report in your Google Analytics account.